Skip Navigation LinksTitle-V-Application-Narrative

 Women/Maternal Objective 3 | Strategy 1

-Partner with state and local programs responsible for the provision of mental health services and early intervention programs to reduce mental health conditions in the perinatal period.
+Partner with state and local programs to disseminate information and resources to reduce mental health conditions in the perinatal period.

 Activities:

-• CDPH/MCAH will partner and collaborate with state departments and commissions responsible for the provision of mental health services (California Mental Health Services Authority [CalMHSA], the California Department of Health Care Services [DHCS] and the Mental Health Services Oversight and Accountability Commission [MHSOAC]) to conduct an environmental scan to identify gaps and opportunities in the availability, quality and use of mental health services for women of reproductive age.*
+• CDPH/MCAH will partner and collaborate with state departments responsible for the provision of mental health services (e.g., California Mental Health Services Authority, California Department of Health Care Services [DHCS]) to identify gaps and opportunities in the availability, quality, and use of mental health services for women of reproductive age, and support and promote policy that would reduce mental health conditions in the perinatal period.

-• CDPH/MCAH will partner at the State and local levels to identify and promote best practices to address mental health, including stigma and discrimination due to mental health diagnosis.*
+• CDPH/MCAH will continue to partner at the state and local levels to identify and promote best practices to address mental health, including stigma and discrimination due to mental health diagnosis.

-• CDPH/MCAH will support State and local workforce development to address mental health with the populations we serve.
+• CDPH/MCAH will continue to support state and local workforce development to address mental health with the populations it serves.

 Women/Maternal Objective 3 | Strategy 2